Teaching With Documents Lesson Plan:

 Court, Northern District of California, and Record Group 210, Records of the

 War Relocation Authority.
-They are available online through the Archival Research
+They are available online through the Online Catalog (OPA) National Archives Identifiers:

-Currently, about 20% of NARA's vast holdings have been described in ARC.
-124,000 digital images can be searched in ARC.
-In keeping with NARA's Strategic Plan, the percentage of holdings described in ARC will grow continually.This article was written by Douglas Perry, a teacher at Gig Harbor High School in Gig Harbor, WA.
+Currently, about 80% of NARA's vast holdings have been described in the online catalog.
+Thousands of digital images can be searched in the online catalog.
+In keeping with NARA's Strategic Plan, the percentage of holdings described in the online catalog will grow continually.This article was written by Douglas Perry, a teacher at Gig Harbor High School in Gig Harbor, WA.